PawseySC/Pawsey-CernVM-FS/README.md

 ## Acknowledgements

 This work is jointly supported by Pawsey Supercomputing Centre and the Australian BioCommons.
-Special thanks to QCIF for providing the simple setup code.
+Special thanks to QCIF for providing the setup scripts.

 ## See also